Corryv/lab5/README.md

-# This Respositiory is for the cooliest team ever whom will complete the best lab5 ever.
+# This Respositiory is for the cooliest team ever whom will complete the best lab5 ever
+- was not the cooliest team :(